Members

 Parameters

-Name Type Attributes Default Description opts
+Name Type Attributes Default Description optsObject <optional> {} Options.

-Name Type Attributes Default Description block
+Name Type Attributes Default Description blockboolean <optional> false Perform block diagonalization.

-boolean <optional> false Use orthonormal bases for real eigenspaces.
+orthoboolean <optional> false Use orthonormal bases for real eigenspaces.

-number <optional> 1e-10 Rounding factor.
+εnumber <optional> 1e-10 Rounding factor.

 Returns